Lake Winnipesaukee 8 Day Travel Itinerary

 This evening, take in some fun at these Lakes Region institutions:

-Transport your kayak, canoe, or paddle board to Lee’s Mill Boat Ramp in Moultonborough.
+Visit an area rental shop, and then transport your kayak, canoe, or paddle board to Lee’s Mill Boat Ramp in Moultonborough.
 Paddle to Greens Basin and/or Clarks Landing.
 Enjoy the nooks and crannies of this gorgeous, quieter end of the lake.
 View wildlife, waterfowl, grassy bogs, and uninhabited islands.
-If you don’t have your own equipment, consider booking an eco-tour such as those offered by Wild Meadow Paddlesports.

 Day 8 Pack.
 Travel Day Home